Wanrick/frugal-me-expense-tracker/README.md

+**This was a project for a Udacity Course on AWS Fundamentals.
+It has been retired.**

 # Frugalme Expense Tracker

 This is a simple expense tracker backend hosted in AWS Lambda.
 Written in Node.js and using Serverless Framework, it